 Peer-reviewed Book Chapters:

-Gao, Q., Evans, M. & Garfinkel, I. (in press).
+Gao, Q., Evans, M. & Garfinkel, I. (2013).
 Cash transfers and income inequality in post-socialist China and Vietnam.
 In Baehler, K. & Besharov, D. (eds.), Chinese Social Policy in a Time of Transition.
 Oxford University Press.

-Gao, Q. & Riskin, C. (in press).
+Gao, Q. & Riskin, C. (2013).
 Generosity and participation: Variations in urban China’s Minimum Livelihood Guarantee policy.
 In Kennedy, D. & Stiglitz, J. E. (eds.), Law and Economics with Chinese Characteristics: Institutions for Promoting Development in the 21st Century.
 Oxford University Press.

-Gao, Q., Garfinkel, I. & Zhai, F. (in press).
-How effective is the Minimum Living Standard Assistance policy in urban China?
+Gao, Q., Garfinkel, I. & Zhai, F. (2011).
+Anti-poverty effectiveness of the Minimum Living Standard Assistance policy in urban China.
 Chinese version of the paper in Review of Income and Wealth (2009) published in Xu, X., Li, S., Wu, X., & Yue, X. (eds.), Productivity and Income Distribution: Macro Accounting and Micro measurement.
 Beijing, China: Beijing University Press.

-Kaushal, N. & Gao, Q. (in press).
+Kaushal, N. & Gao, Q. (2011).
 Food Stamp program and consumption choices in low-educated single mother families.
 In Grossman, M. (ed.), Economic Aspects of Obesity, University of Chicago Press.